zef-dev/convoworks-gpt/README.md

 **Parameters:**

-* `Result Variable Name` - Default `status`.
+* `Result Variable Name` - Default: `status`.
 The variable that stores the API completion response.
-Defaults to `status`, this is the variable name that stores response information. (`response` : full API response, `messages`: array of messages for current conversation, `last_message`: the last message (returned from GPT) as associative array)
+By default, it is `status`, but this can be changed.
+The available values are: `response` (full API response), `messages` (array of messages for the current conversation), and `last_message` (the last message returned by GPT as an associative array).
 * `API key` - Your OpenAI API key.
-* `API options` - Configuration options for the chat completion API, such as the model used, temperature, and token limit.
+* `API options` - Configuration options for the chat completion API, such as the model, temperature, and token limit.
-*

 **Flows:**

-* `Messages` - Defines a sub-flow that provides messages or context for the chat completion API.
-This allows you to prepend agent definitions, add external data, or use conditional logic to determine context.
+* `Messages` - Defines a sub-flow that provides messages (the full conversation, including the prompt) and GPT functions for the chat completion API.
+This allows you to prepend agent definitions, add external data, or use conditional logic to determine the context.
+When handling GPT function calls, this flow is executed (messages are rebuilt) before each subsequent GPT API call, allowing function calls to affect the prompt definition.
-* `Function` -  Allows dynamic registration of available functions that the agent can use during the conversation.
+* `New Message Flow` - This flow is executed after each GPT response or request.
+Use this flow to register new messages (default `${status.last_message}`) in your conversation.
-* `OK flow` -  This flow is executed once the API call is finished and the result variable is ready for further actions.
+* `OK Flow` - This flow is executed once the API call is finished.

 ### GPT Embeddings Element